-I will say that the exact measurements on the quick version can be altered easily to adapt to your taste.
+The exact measurements on the quick version can be altered easily to adapt to your taste.
 Add more or less grapes for example.
 This version can be used with Primal Kitchen’s Mayo, Chosen Foods or any other no sugar clean brand.
-You can use compliant canned organic chicken breast, rotisserie chicken that is completely plain, or fresh breast that you can cook by grilling/baking/or cooking on pot in some broth.
+You can use compliant canned organic chicken breast, rotisserie chicken that is completely plain, or fresh breast that you can cook by grilling/baking/or cooking on pot in some stock.

-1 lb. or roughly 3 chicken breast (cooked, diced, or shredded)
+1 lb. or roughly 3 chicken breast (cooked and finely diced or shredded)

 1/2 – 1 cup mayo (adjust to your taste)